 Fold the Shirt in Half

-Pin Along the Back Outline
+Pin Back Outline

 Pin Along the Front Outline